t1/deployer/README.md

 And this simplicity also brings some security, I suppose.
 A central instance that can mess with any aspect of my system is a real honey pot to any attacker.

-The Deployer tries to keep away from container specifics, so the configuration files you'll write should run on any JEE container, given that The Deployer supports it.
+OTOH, The Deployer tries to keep away from container specifics, so the configuration files you'll write should run on any JEE container The Deployer supports.
 I must admit that this is rather academic at the moment, given that only JBoss 7+ is currently supported, but it may prove worth trying to keep extensibility in mind.